Gerry Cinnamon: Breakthrough and Erratic Cinematic (2017–2018)

-2019
+Following a run of arena shows supporting The Courteeners, Cinnamon announced his own England and Ireland tour.
 Cinnamon headlined a stage at Edinburgh's Hogmanay 2018/19 street party.
 In January 2019, he played two gigs in Amsterdam.
 In February, he was announced as one of the Friday main stage performers at the forthcoming TRNSMT event in July, and was also added to the bill for several other festivals in the summer season including Benicàssim, Isle of Wight, Kendal Calling, Y Not and Glastonbury Festival.